List of The Godfather characters: Johnny Ola

-Johnny Ola is a fictional character in The Godfather Part II.
-He is portrayed by Dominic Chianese.

 Johnny Ola is a mobster and right-hand man to Jewish mobster Hyman Roth.

-He is an enforcer and "made man" of one of Five Families of New York City.
+He appears in The Godfather Part II portrayed by Dominic Chianese.

 Ola is Sicilian but speaks American English with a New York accent.
-Ola is part of Roth's plan to assassinate Michael Corleone at his home at Lake Tahoe, with unwitting help from Michael's brother Fredo.
+He is part of Roth's plan to assassinate Michael Corleone at his home at Lake Tahoe, with unwitting help from Michael's brother Fredo.
 When Michael asks if Fredo and Johnny had ever met, they deny knowing each other.
 Later, however, Fredo carelessly reveals that he and Ola had visited a nightclub together in Havana.
 Michael overhears the conversation and realizes that Fredo is the traitor within the family.
 Michael sends his bodyguard Bussetta to kill Ola and Roth.
 Bussetta strangles Ola, but fails to kill Roth.
+Ola is based on real life mob enforcer Vincent Alo.